aemc/react-codebits/README.md

 Personal Project following Stephen Grider's React/Redux course with slight changes.

+The branches other than master indicate the modules I've finished so far.

 ### Getting Started

 There are two methods for getting started with this repo.